 Most recent clients include Thunder Bay Symphony Orchestra, Screen Composers Guild of Canada, Mulgrave Road Theatre, Esprit Orchestra, Orchestras Canada, and Choral Canada.
 Erika is a member of a member of Arts Consultants Canada, has national non-profit board experience, has served on provincial and federal funding panels, has represented clients at international markets and events and served on the board of the Greater Halifax Partnership from 2012 – 2018.
 In 2012, she was awarded the Canada Council for the Arts John Hobday Award for excellence in artistic administration.

-Erika has been a resident of Nova Scotia since 2008 and in 2018 founded The Arts Firm to meet the need of the Canadian arts sector to have access to deeply experienced cultural experts working in virtual teams, as needed and where needed.
+Originally from Ontario Erika has worked and volunteered across the country, settling in Nova Scotia in 2008.
+In 2018 she founded The Arts Firm to meet the need of the Canadian arts sector to have access to deeply experienced cultural experts working in virtual teams, as needed and where needed.

 corporate director and management team